SimonHung8/my_restaurant_list/README.md

 ## Features

 * Users can see all restaurants' brief info on the index page
-* Users can click the restaurant to enter the show page for more detail:
+* Users can click the restaurant to enter the show page for more detail
 * Users can find specific restaurants by searching name or category
 * Users can add new restaurants
 * Users can modify restaurant info